 The Plitvice Lakes consist of sixteen interlinked lakes often called the sixteen silver stairs.
 Wondering through the lakes literally feels like going up and down these watery stairs.
 The biggest among them are called Kozjak and Prošćansko lakes.

 The lakes are surrounded by forests, which have been proclaimed a protected area since the 19th century.
 These forests are home to various animal species, among which is the brown bear, known as the bear of Lika.
 Lika being the Croatian region where Plitvice are situated.
-You can find this animal on the back side of the 5 Kuna coin, which is the currency of Croatia.
+You can find this animal on the back side of the old 5 Kuna coin, which was the currency of Croatia.

 If you are, however, looking for a more practical reason to visit the Plitvice Lakes, the national park is situated right in between the Adriatic coast and the capital of Zagreb; it’s easy to use and quite hard to bypass.
 All paths lead to Plitvice!